-In \cref{fig:epochs_counteract_beta_and_eps}, we show that changing the number of inner optimization epochs we perform on each batch of data also has a direct effect on an agent's plateauing behavior.
-This is again dependent on the strength of the regularization, where weak regularization plateaus more easily when increasing the number of epochs, and strong regularization learns slowly with a small number of epochs.
+In \cref{fig:epochs_counteract_beta_and_eps}, we show that changing the number of inner optimisation epochs we perform on each batch of data also has a direct effect on an agent's plateauing behaviour.
+This is again dependent on the strength of the regularisation, where weak regularisation plateaus more easily when increasing the number of epochs, and strong regularisation learns slowly with a small number of epochs.

-One notable result in the left panel of \cref{fig:epochs_counteract_eps} is that even with a clipping term of $\epsilon = 0$, a large number of epochs can be beneficial.
+One notable result in bottom left panel is that even with a clipping term of $\epsilon = 0$, a large number of epochs can be beneficial.
 This in particular is likely due to the Adam momentum term, and the fact that the PPO update can overshoot the $\epsilon$ threshold~\citep{ilyas2018deep,pmlr-v115-wang20b}.
-This is because clipping only zeros out the gradients once the ratio \textit{already} exceeds the threshold, so if the first update step is large (either because of a large (inner) learning rate, or a large momentum term as is the case here), the ratio after this initial update can be far outside the $1 \pm \epsilon$ range.
+Specifically, clipping only zeros out the gradients once the ratio \textit{already} exceeds the threshold, so if the first update step is large (either because of a large (inner) learning rate, or a large momentum term as is the case here), the ratio after this initial update can be far outside the $1 \pm \epsilon$ range.
 See \cref{app:beta_vs_epsilon} for more details.

 \FloatBarrier